 Stars don’t last forever, though they do last for billions of years.
 And they don’t stay the same throughout their existence – they change over time.

-If the brown dwarf succeeds in attracting enough hydrogen atoms and packing them tightly enough together, then it turns into a main-sequence star - an ordinary star like our sun.
+If the brown dwarf succeeds in attracting enough hydrogen atoms and packing them tightly enough together, then it turns into a main-sequence star.
+That’s an ordinary star like our sun.
 Nine out of every ten stars you can see from Earth are main-sequence stars.
-Inside a main-sequence star, the pressure of gravity pushes hydrogen atoms together so they become helium atoms, and the extra energy released by this fusion process shoots out of the star and become heat and sunlight.
+Inside a main-sequence star, the pressure of gravity pushes hydrogen atoms together so they become helium atoms.
+And the extra energy released by this fusion process shoots out of the star and become heat and sunlight.

 The biggest stars, the ones at least eight times as big as our sun, behave a little differently.
 When the supergiant collapses, instead of a white dwarf, you get a nebula and a neutron star or a black hole.
 Then the nebula gets to work making itself into a new star.